The Maslow M2 CNC is the next iteration of the popular Maslow CNC kit from MakeMade.

 The Z-axis uses a stepper motor for driving the lead screw mechanism.

 The motors are powerful enough to offer you cutting speed up to 40 ipm.

 Arduino DUE is the main controller board of M2 CNC, which is faster than other Arduino boards.

 The DUE controller board is roughly 40% faster than the Maslow 1.2 controller board used in the original Maslow CNC.

 The controller is integrated with a v2.1 Arduino motor shield to drive all DC motors of three-axis.

 You can hook up the controller to a standard 100-240V wall socket.
 The whole unit draws a maximum of 5A current.

 MakerMade also offers a power cord for US, EU, AU, and UK sockets.

-The firmware on the Maslow M2 CNC is GRBL 1.1g, developed specifically for M2 CNC machines.
+The firmware on the Maslow M2 CNC is GRBL 1.1g, explicitly developed for M2 CNC machines.

 This controller has better cutouts to access various ports for connectivity than the controller board in the previous Maslow CNC kit.